Missoula, Montana //

 Reporter Stephanie Le Bars of Le Monde looks at how a town so dependent on its university recovers after suffering such a blow to its image, and to what degree change is happening at the bureaucratic level in both the municipal and university ecosystems.

-Shot for Le Monde’s M Magazine.
+Photographed for Le Monde’s M Magazine.